IlyasKohistani/node-weather-app/README.md

-This is a simple web application for searching locations weather details. i have used mapbox.com and weatherstack.com api for this project. you can run it by "node src/app.js" then you can visit localhost at port 3000 for the application.
+This is a simple web application for searching locations weather details. i have used mapbox.com and weatherstack.com api for this project. you can run it by "npm run dev" then you can visit localhost at port 3000 for the application.